howtomakeaturn/Outlaw-Example-With-Codeigniter/README.md

 ```
 It utilize in **inject** and **pollute** method.
 If fail to pass validation, they return false.
-And you can get validation error message by getError methd.
+And you can get validation error message by getErrors methd.
 ```php
       if ($this->ol->pollute('articles', $id)){
           redirect('/demo/view/' . $id);